 If you have any questions about using a 50mm vs 85mm for portraits, let us know in the comments.

-Also, we love good news, so if our 50mm vs 85mm breakdown has helped you, share that too.
+Also, I love good news, so if my 50mm vs 85mm breakdown has helped you, share that too.